Batla House encounter case: Aftermath

 After the incident accusations were raised against the Police by various other politicians, media, and civil society outfits for carrying out an encounter.
-Upon the plea filed by an NGO, "Act Now For Harmony and Democracy", the Delhi High Court on 21 May 2009 asked the National Human Rights Commission (NHRC) to enquire into the police version of the encounter, and submit its report incomplete within two months.
+Upon the plea filed by NGO, "Act Now For Harmony and Democracy", the Delhi High Court on 21 May 2009 asked the National Human Rights Commission (NHRC) to enquire into the police version of the encounter, and submit its report incomplete within two months.
 Subsequently, on 22 July, NHRC after its investigations, in a 30-page report submitted its report which gave a clean chit to Delhi Police in the case.
 The inquiry ruled out the conspiracy theory suggests that it was "inter-departmental rivalry" which might have led to the death of Inspector M. C. Sharma based on postmortem report that he had a gunshot wound on the "hypochondriac region of the abdomen", which ruled out an attack from behind.
 In August 2009, the Delhi high court accepted the findings of NHRC and declined to institute a judicial probe.

 Sharma was a much-decorated police officer and had won seven gallantry medals including the President of India's Medal in 2009.
 He was posthumously awarded India's highest peacetime military decoration the Ashoka Chakra on 26 January 2009.

 Shahzad's sister said that her brother was falsely implicated, and vowed to fight for justice by appealing to the supreme court.